How to Organize Your Images in Lightroom

 Towards the end of 2014 when I was really feeling pretty good about what I could do in Lightroom, my husband emailed me an article and a challenge to do a Project 365.
 One of my first thoughts was, "How on earth am I going to organize a year’s worth of images if I’m shooting every single day?"
 I did what any self-respecting geek would do and turned to my friend, Google, and started researching how to do a 365 and in the process, uncovered a system that works perfectly for my brain!

-It’s pretty simple but is incredibly effective.
+It’s pretty simple and incredibly effective.
 I named a master folder in Pictures (Mac user), Project 365.
 Brilliant name, isn’t it? ;-) (I have since renamed it to include the year!)
 Inside that folder I created twelve subfolders and used an alpha-numeric system in order to keep them in calendar order.
 1-January, 2-February, 3-March, and so forth.
 My plan was simple: Put each day’s images in the monthly folder and I’d be good to go!
 And really, it would have worked except I started doing sessions for family members who asked and I quickly realized I needed more folders.

 Enter the sub-subfolder system.
 For sessions or events that I wanted to isolate from the main month, I once again turned to an alpha-numeric system: 1-Bethany, 1-Bridgett, etc. The nice benefit about putting the number “1” at the top of the folder is that I see it at the top when I click on the month.
 If, for instance, my folder had been named “Ivan” rather than “1-Ivan,” the Ivan folder would have dropped to the bottom under all of the files beginning with “IMG.”
 Not a huge deal but it does mean more scrolling and scrolling equals more time spent looking for folders or specific files.